Getting a Mortgage on a Property Near a Mineshaft

 The majority of lenders in this niche will be happier to approve a mortgage if the property in question is further than 20 metres from any mineshafts.
 Both high street and specialist lenders are available in this niche, although some will insist on working with intermediaries, which means you’ll need to go through a broker to access them.

-Each lender has their own specific criteria in relation to lending on this type of property, for example, HSBC and Halifax are willing to consider applications based on satisfactory surveyor/environmental reports.
-However, Barclays and Santander also add a caveat that the marketability of the property should not be impacted by its location.
+Each lender has its own specific criteria for lending on this type of property.
+For example, HSBC and Halifax are willing to consider applications based on satisfactory surveyor/environmental reports.
+However, Barclays and Santander also add a caveat that the property’s marketability should not be impacted by its location.

 Criteria that you may need to meet and apply more generally across the niche include:

-Resolution of past issues – It’s likely to be more difficult to find a lender if your property is in an area with a history of prior issues directly caused by mining.
-However, underpinning may be an acceptable resolution to some lenders for properties with subsidence as a result of a shaft collapse, for example.
+Resolution of past issues – It’s likely more challenging to find a lender if your property is in an area with a history of prior issues directly caused by mining.
+However, underpinning may be an acceptable resolution to some lenders for properties with subsidence due to a shaft collapse, for example.

 How close to a mineshaft can you build?